syntaxlexx/cloudflare-dns-mass-updater/README.md

     content: 127.0.0.1
 ```

-Setting the `keep: true` to `keep: false` shalld elete it form the CLoudFlare DNS.
+Setting the `keep: true` to `keep: false` shall delete it form the CLoudFlare DNS.

 Some of these records can be as many as 700+, and thus can be tedious doing it manually.